GeekyAnts/vue-native-website/src/docs/vue-native-router.md

 ## Tab Navigation

 Possibly the most common style of navigation in mobile apps is tab-based navigation.
-You can use `createBottomTabNavigator` API to implement tab based routing.
+You can use `TabNavigator` API to implement tab based routing.

 ```
-export default createBottomTabNavigator({
+const tabNav = TabNavigator(
+  {
-  Home: HomeScreen
+    Home: HomeScreen,
-});
+    Answer: DetailsScreen
+  },
+  {
+    tabBarPosition: "bottom",
+    tabBarComponent: TabBarBottom
+  }
+);
 ```

 ## Further Information

-Since the app is based on React Navigation.
-You can use all the API's specified in react navigation docs. https://reactnavigation.org/docs/en/api-reference.html
+Since the app is based on React Navigation v1.
+You can use all the API's specified in react navigation docs. https://v1.reactnavigation.org/docs/getting-started.html